kellerflint/Course-Resources/content/SQL Analytics M2 - Basic Querying.md

 12. Write a query to show all customers from the `customers` table, sorted first by their country in reverse alphabetical order and the customer's name in alphabetical order.
 13. Management is conducting a performance review of employees and wants to see a comprehensive breakdown of all orders.
 They need to see which employees handled each order *(you can use the `EmployeeID` in the `orders` table, it shows who facilitated the order)* and the corresponding order dates.
 They've emphasized the importance of seeing each employee's sales history chronologically, with their most recent sales appearing first.
 Write a query that provides this information in a format that allows management to easily review each employee's performance over time.

-Submit your answers for the "M2 Practice - Basic Querying" assignment on canvas.
+Submit your answers for the "M2 Lessons and Practice - Basic Querying" assignment on canvas.